by Christine Miller

 The initial quarter of classes I took at Southwestern College was both exciting and intimidating.
-It was through one of my first and most memorable classes, that I learned the value of intention.
-Without a concrete intent to work on something I would get lost in other thoughts and distractions or procrastinate it for another day.
+It was through one of my first and most memorable classes that I learned the value of intention.
+Without a concrete intent to work on something, I would get lost in other thoughts and distractions or procrastinate for another day.
 An intention gave me something to gauge my progress and success.
 It forced me to acknowledge my issues and be conscious of them, watching them arise in my mind and accepting them.
 This doesn’t mean that I view them as negative or try to fix a problem, but rather see the issues for what they are in non judgment.

 The activity was to maintain and build trust through exercises each week.
 To me, building trust is a continual process that can never be completely finalized.
 After the activity was complete, I decided to journal about my reactions and create an art doll in order to express my moments of insight and sustain the conclusions I had drawn.
 The journals really helped me pinpoint what was hidden and needed expressed, while the doll sculptures helped me visualize creatively how to go about changing certain mindsets.
 The personal meaning I derived from this project is portrayed openly in a few journal excerpts.

 The first activity of an individual scavenger hunt posed a serious threat to my physical sense of security.
 I was afraid of the weather and how my abilities might be compromised in searching for treasures during a hail storm.
 I didn’t even realize I was talking myself out of the situation and being negative until I focused and became mindful of my thoughts.
 There seemed to be a war between my mind and spirit being waged.
 The payoff at the end was well worth it though, as I got to witness the most spectacular array of rainbow colors contrasted against a shrouded mysterious sky.
 It was like an interplay of forces, where chromatic color and light stood in sharp opposition to monotone rain clouds and darkness.